the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 **Positive Feedback:**
 - Attendees who came to the symposium with no experience of the data hazards enjoyed the interactive nature of the workshop, saying that: *'the structure of the course made it very easy to follow, and the case study element was very interactive with lots of opportunities to ask questions.'*
-- Attendees also enjoyed the wide applications of data ethics and reproducibility in the research space
+- Attendees also enjoyed the wide applications of data ethics and reproducibility in the research space.
 - Attendees enjoyed networking over lunch, and our [vegan catering](http://yellowkitchen.co.uk/) got lots of compliments!

 **Constructive Feedback:**